qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Don't violate mutable borrow exclusiveness.
   - A `&mut` cannot overlap with any other borrow that overlaps.
   - The overlap here also includes interior pointer.
 A `&mut` to an object cannot co-exist with any other borrow into any part of that object.
   - Violating that rule cause undefined behavior and can cause wrong optimization.
 Rust adds `noalias` attribute for mutable borrows into LLVM IR.
-LLVM will heavily optimize based on `noalias` (including merging and reorder reads/writes.
-Being able to merge and reorder reads/writes enables a lot of optimization.).
+LLVM will heavily optimize based on `noalias`.
 [See also](https://doc.rust-lang.org/nomicon/aliasing.html)
   - The above rule doesn't apply to raw pointer `*mut T`.
   - It's very easy to accidentally violate that rule when using borrows in unsafe.
 It's recommended to always use raw pointer and avoid using borrow (including slice borrow) in unsafe code.
 [Related1](https://chadaustin.me/2024/10/intrusive-linked-list-in-rust/), [Related2](https://web.archive.org/web/20230307172822/https://zackoverflow.dev/writing/unsafe-rust-vs-zig/)
 - Pointer provenance.
-  - Two pointers created from two provenance is considered to never alias.
+  - Two pointers created from two provenances is considered to never alias.
 If their address equals, it's undefined behavior.
   - Converting an integer to pointer gets a pointer with no provenance, which is undefined behavior, unless the integer was converted from a pointer.
   - Adding a pointer with an integer doesn't change provenance.
 - Using uninitialized memory is undefined behavior. [`MaybeUninit`](https://doc.rust-lang.org/beta/std/mem/union.MaybeUninit.html)